osumd/vite-gl-update/Videos/README.md

                 Reccursion begins with the inital condition, and given a rule defined by its previous iterations so that the nth term of the recursive function can be solved. :- s0

-                Lame's Theorem for example analizes the number of divisions it takes to get to the greatest common denominator of two integer values :- s1
+                Lame's Theorem for example analyzes the number of divisions it takes to get to the greatest common denominator of two integer values :- s1

                 the Euclidean algorithm uses recursion with a base case being that the remainder from the current iteration is zero, and that subsequently remainders are computed until this base case is reached. :- s2